ur-whitelab/hoomd-tf/README.md

 ## Tensorboard

 You can visualize your models with tensorboard.
-First, add `write_tensorboard=True` the tensorflow plugin constructor.
+First, add `write_tensorboard=True` the TensorFlow plugin constructor.
 This will add a new directory called `tensorboard` to your model directory.

 After running, you can launch tensorboard like so: